Lakshya3190/reinforcementLearning-environments/README.md

-# reinforcementLearning-environments
+# Reinforcement Learning Environments
-Two friend-foe environments in arcade.py and matplotlib for the purpose of developing reinforcement learning projects.
+Two friend-foe multi-agent environments in  matplotlib for the purpose of developing reinforcement learning projects.
+The environments have 2 friendly(green) and 3 enemy(red) agents.
+The environment forms a base of my communicated research projects.